JayakrishnanJK/chie-appliance-setup/README.md

 You can connect your Windows PC inside your network to the CHIE Appliance using:

     net use F: \\chie\filing_center
-The user name and password are provided in the chie.secrets.conf.yml file: appliance_filing_center_user is the share's username
+The user name and password are provided in the appliance.secrets.conf.yml file: appliance_filing_center_user is the share's username

 appliance_filing_center_samba_passwd is the share's password

 ## Getting started with CHIE's Virtual Printer

-## TODO: Add CUPS printers that will save files into the FC.
+A default Virtual Printer has already been installed automatically during the CHIE setup process.
+To set up the printer in your pc follows the instruction given in the link [How to set up a virtual printer?](https://docs.citushealth.com/overview/cupssetup/).

 ## Getting started with CHIE's CPR+ FHIR Server
 CPR+ FHIR Server will be automatically installed and will start to syncronize new patient to Citus health FHIR server.
 To verify the changes in the Citus Health Application, please login to the application as a staff.
 The The Citus Health Customer Success Team will supply the Application URL and the credentials.